524c/dev-setup/README.md

-This script is a bootstrap for a development environment, which installs and configures basic resources, such as tools and a ZSH shell setup, with essential add-ons.
+This script sets up a basic development environment, installing tools and configuring a ZSH shell with essential add-ons.
-For macOS for now.
-Soon I will make the adjustments to work on Linux.
+Currently supports macOS only.
+Linux support is coming soon.

+Installation
+Run the following command in your terminal:

 ### Basic Installation

-Dev-setup is installed by running othe following commands in your terminal.

 `bash -c "$(curl -fsSL https://raw.githubusercontent.com/524c/dev-setup/main/install.sh)"`